(formerly the MIT Female Founders Pitch Competition)

 Before her tenure at NYA, Cook amassed over 30 years of experience in senior operating roles across industries including entertainment, healthcare, education, and consumer packaged goods.
 Notably, she played a pivotal role in launching "World of Warcraft" during her time at Vivendi Games and spearheaded digital transformation initiatives at Universal Music Group, Cengage Learning, and Elsevier.
 Her extensive background in marketing and strategy informs her investment approach, focusing on sectors where she has substantial expertise.

-Partner | Fox Rothschild
+Corporate Partner | Fox Rothschild